 Balance – no single interest category constitutes a majority of the BRC membership

 Size – the number of members should be sufficient to resolve all comments in a reasonable time frame but not so large as to make it very difficult to attain a quorum during a telecom or an ad hoc meeting.
-For a telecon or ad hoc meeting a BRC quorum is attained when greater than 50% of BRC members are present.
+For a telecon or ad hoc meeting a BRC quorum is attained when greater than 50% of the approved BRC members are present.
 Alternate designates may subsitute for an absent BRC member and count towards a quorum, but alternate designates shall also be approved by the WG.

 Voting rights – all BRC members must be 802.15 voting members

+Duration

+A BRC shall be valid from the adjournment of the session in which it was formed to the opening of the next 802.15 WG session (either Interim or Plenary)

 Ballot Resolution Committee Chair

 The BRC Chair shall be appointed by the WG Chair.